What Is Sports Medicine? Understanding Its Role, Benefits & Importance in Health & Athletics

 If you’re near the Portland area, Portland Wellness Care’s chiropractic, acupuncture, and physiotherapy team is an excellent choice to seek treatment for your sports injury needs.
 Our team of experts is socially trained in sports medicine and work with you to identify the right proactive and comprehensive care plan tailored to suit your needs.
 After all, no one body or injury is the same.

-Why choose Portland Wellness Care?
+Why Choose Portland Wellness Care?

 Choose Portland Wellness Care for your preventative and rehabilitate sports injury needs.
 At Portland Wellness Care, our integrative model provides you with comprehensive options to find the right level and expertise of care for you.
 With experts ranging from physiotherapy to chiropractic care, our collaborative model connects you to the care most appropriate for your injury and lifestyle.